Holographic Aspects of Non-minimal $R^3 F^2 $ Black Brane in an EFT Framework: Conclusion

 \section{Conclusion}

-In this paper, we have constructed a non-minimal $R^3F^{(a)}_{\mu \alpha }F^{(a)\mu \alpha} $ black brane solution in AdS spacetime in four dimensions.
-Due to the complexity of the field equations, we employed a perturbative approach to obtain solutions accurate to first order in the coupling parameter $q_2$.
-Using the framework of gauge/gravity duality, we investigated two important holographic transport coefficients: the color non-abelian DC conductivity and the ratio of shear viscosity to entropy density.
+In this paper, we have constructed a non-minimal \(R^3 F_{\mu \alpha}^{(a)} F^{(a)\mu \alpha}\) black brane solution in AdS spacetime in four dimensions, treating the \(R^3 F^2\) term as an effective field theory deformation.
+Due to the complexity of the field equations, we employed a perturbative approach valid to first order in the coupling parameter \(q_2\), under the assumption \(|q_2| / L^6 \ll 1\).
+Using gauge/gravity duality, we investigated two important holographic transport coefficients: the color non-abelian DC conductivity and the ratio of shear viscosity to entropy density.

-Our calculations demonstrate that the non-minimal $R^3 F^2$ coupling significantly affects these transport coefficients.
-Specifically, we found that the conductivity bound is violated for positive values of $q_2$, while the Kovtun-Son-Starinets bound for shear viscosity is violated for negative $q_2$.
+Our calculations demonstrate that the non-minimal \(R^3 F^2\) coupling significantly affects these transport coefficients.
+Specifically, we found that the conductivity bound \(\sigma \geq 1\) is violated for positive values of \(q_2\), while the Kovtun-Son-Starinets bound \(\eta / s \geq 1 / (4\pi)\) is violated for negative \(q_2\).
 These violations highlight how higher-order non-minimal couplings between curvature and matter fields can modify the transport properties of the dual field theory.
+From an EFT perspective, such violations may be used to constrain the allowed sign and magnitude of the EFT coupling \(q_2\).
+However, definitive constraints require a comprehensive analysis of unitarity and causality.
+Higher-derivative corrections are often associated with ghost-like instabilities that violate unitarity ~\cite{Adams2006}, or with superluminal propagation that violates causality \cite{Camanho2014}.
+In the holographic context, constraints from CFT unitarity and positivity of energy have been shown to be equivalent to causality in the bulk, and have been successfully applied to constrain higher-derivative couplings in analogous theories ~\cite{Cano2022, Hofman2008, Hofman2009}.
+Applying such an analysis to the \(R^3 F^2\) coupling would be an important direction for future research, as it would determine whether positive, negative, or both signs of \(q_2\) are physically admissible within a consistent UV completion, and whether the violations of universal bounds we have observed are correlated with fundamental consistency conditions.

-In the limit $q_2 \to 0$, our results smoothly reduce to those of the standard Einstein-Yang-Mills theory, with the conductivity bound saturated and the KSS bound maintaining its universal value of $1/4\pi$.
+In the limit \(q_2 \to 0\), our results smoothly reduce to those of the standard Einstein-Yang-Mills theory, with the conductivity bound saturated and the KSS bound maintaining its universal value of \(1 / (4\pi)\).
 This consistency check validates our perturbative approach and demonstrates the robustness of our methodology.